crystallabs/crysterm/documentation/positioning.md

 ### Getters

-Getting relative position does not return fixed values, but rather runs a calculation based on absolute coordinates.
+Getting relative position values does not return fixed values, but rather runs a calculation based on absolute coordinates.
 The code is simple:

 - rleft = self.aleft - parent.aleft